rillonline/writing/kearsarge/kearsarge.md

 This made her small office even more cramped.

-"Talk tome, investigator," Tara Lee said.
+"Talk to me, investigator," Tara Lee said.
 Her tone was crisp.
 "What do you know about this?
 You and your companion didn't seem overly surprised.